siero/CSE110A-sp2025/overview.md

 There will be two tests in this course: a midterm and a final.
 The midterm will roughly be worth as much as a single homework assignment (~10%).
 The final will be worth 30%.

-The midterm will be given halfway through the class: Monday May 8th The final will be given on: Monday, June 12	8:00–11:00 a.m.
+The midterm will be given halfway through the class: Friday May 3rd during lecture time The final will be given on: Monday, June 10	12:00–3:00 PM

 ## Grade Breakdown